 - A certificate showing retirement from a Colorado law enforcement agency that reflects pistol qualifications obtained within the ten years preceding submittal of the application; or

-- A training certificate from a handgun training class obtained within the ten years preceding submittal of the application.
-You must submit the original training certificate or a photocopy thereof that includes the original signature of the class instructor.
+- A training certificate from a handgun training class (safety course) obtained within the ten years preceding submittal of the application.
+You must submit the original firearms training certificate or a photocopy thereof that includes the original signature of the class instructor.

-You can obtain a concealed carry application from the sheriff in the county in which you reside or where you own or lease real estate that you use for business.
+You can obtain a concealed carry application and information packet from the local sheriff in the county in which you reside or where you own or lease real estate that you use for business.

 - Your full name, birth name, date of birth, address and any other names you have previously gone by;